MarsicoFL/mispitools/README.md

 ## Example 2: Using preliminary investigation data

 It is possible work with preliminary investigation data.
-We use as example the case of the Abuelas de Plaza de Mayo.
-It consist in the search of abducted children during the last dictatorship in Argentina.
 Some function are presented below:

 ``` r
 makePOIprelim()